Food and drink industry makes progress on development: Oxfam

 Oxfam ranked the firms on their policies in areas it sees as critical to sustainable agriculture: women, small-scale farmers, farm workers, water, land, climate change and transparency.

-Nestle came first, Unilever second, Coca-Cola third, Mondelez International and PepsiCo joint fourth, Mars and Danone joint sixth, Kellogg Co eighth, AB Foods ninth and General Mills in 10th place. (www.oxfam.org/behindthebrands)
+Nestle came first, Unilever second, Coca-Cola third, Mondelez International (MDLZ.O) and PepsiCo (PEP.N) joint fourth, Mars and Danone (DANO.PA) joint sixth, Kellogg Co (K.N) eighth, AB Foods ninth and General Mills in 10th place. (www.oxfam.org/behindthebrands)

 Oxfam said the biggest improvements in company policies had come on policies over land, gender equality and climate change.